 Ray Manzo and Rolling Thunder

 The first Rolling Thunder First Amendment Demonstration Run—named not only because of the sound of roaring engines but also for one of the largest bombing campaigns of the war—was held on Memorial Day weekend in 1988.
 About 2,500 people participated.
-And they came back year after year, and were joined by more and more veterans, their families, and their friends.
+They returned year after year, joined by more and more veterans, their families, and their friends.
 Today, Rolling Thunder is one of the largest annual events held on the Mall and the largest single-day motorcycle event in the world.
 In recent years, participants have numbered in the hundreds of thousands.
 On the 30th anniversary run in 2017, an estimated 900,000 riders participated in Rolling Thunder.

 Meanwhile, the organization that Manzo founded has expanded its mission.
 It now works to discover and repatriate the remains of Americans killed in every war of the 20th and 21st centuries, from World War I to the War on Terror.
 They also continue to sponsor legislation that helps veterans and their families.